GWayneC/MMM-Random_Quotes/README.md

 # Module: MMM-Random_Quotes

-The `MMM-Random_Quotes` module returns a random quote.
+The `MMM-Random_Quotes` module a random quote.
 Supplied quotes are ones that I have collected from multiple sources over the years, you may, if you cloose to manually add new ones.
 See the section on `Updating Quotes` below.
+Note:  This is my firstattempt at building an module and I used <href>https://github.com/KirAsh4/random_quotes</> as a template.

 ## Installing the module
 Clone this repository in your `~/MagicMirror/modules/` folder